-It’s a really common issue – unsurprisingly so.
+It’s a widespread issue – unsurprisingly so.

 “It’s the same product, with a twist.
 Why can’t I use the same description?
 It gets the point across,” I hear from time to time.

 Do the same for products in different colors or flavors.
-Google doesn’t care for duplicate content, even if it relates to both of your product listings.
+Google doesn’t care for duplicate content, even if it relates to your product listings.
 To avoid being penalized, take the time to create unique product descriptions for your entire store – it’ll pay off in more visitors and better reach.

 #5: Avoid Excessive Keyword Use in Product Descriptions – But Use Them Effectively

-We recommend adding only a few, and spacing them out.
+We recommend adding only a few and spacing them out.
 If your description reads like you just strung a bunch of keywords together, you might face a penalty from Google.

 #6: Don’t Use Thin Content

 Your customer can get a good idea of a product from its image.
-A short description might seem like it’ll do the job, but it’ll greatly limit your organic reach.
+A short description might seem like it’ll do the job, but it’ll significantly limit your organic reach.
 The longer your description is, the more information you can offer about the product.